AbhiR-03/Assignment-MoonRider/README.md

 # Identity Reconciliation API – Zamazon

 This project solves the **identity reconciliation problem** where the same user may use different email and phone combinations.
-The `/identify` API accepts these inputs and returns all linked identities under a single user.
+Given(Showcased below) API accepts these inputs and returns all linked identities under a single user.

 ---
+# TASK - 1 & 2

 ## Features

-- Identify unique users across different contact inputs
-- Merge records under a single "primary" user
-- Dynamically create secondary contact entries
-- Automatically updates relationships when overlaps are found
+-Creates a new **primary** contact if no matching email/phone found.
+- Creates a **secondary** contact if partial match found (new data).
+- Maintains relational integrity across linked identities.
+- Automatically reassigns primary/secondary roles on overlap.
+- Seamless **CI/CD** with GitHub Actions and Render.
+- Containerized using **Docker**, with multiple feature versions.
+- Built with **Spring Boot + Maven**.

 ---